MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/fill-types.md

 ---
 title: "The Path Fill Types"
-description: "Discover the different effects possible with SkiaSharp path fill types" ms.prod: xamarin ms.assetid: 57103A7A-49A2-46AE-894C-7C2664682644 ms.technology: xamarin-forms
+description: "This article examines the different effects possible with SkiaSharp path fill types, and demonstrates this with sample code." ms.prod: xamarin ms.assetid: 57103A7A-49A2-46AE-894C-7C2664682644 ms.technology: xamarin-forms